-The City's primary building infrastructure includes City Hall, the Public Works facility, the City Hall Annex, the Fire Station (owned jointly with Fire District 38 and described separately under the Fire Protection section of this Element), and the Wastewater Treatment Plant (described under the Wastewater section of this Element).
+The City's primary building infrastructure includes City Hall, the Public Works facility, the Community and Economic Development Office, the Fire Station (owned jointly with Fire District 38 and described separately

-The Public Works Facility was constructed in 2002 and houses public works staff, including public works administrative staff, streets, stormwater, and parks staff.
+The Public Works Facility was constructed in 2002 and houses all public works staff, including public works administrative staff, streets, stormwater, and parks staff.
 No additional building facility needs are anticipated at the Public Works facility within the 6-year timeframe.